Btrfs: Checking and recovery

-There is another tool, named btrfs-restore, that can be used to recover files from an unmountable filesystem, without modifying the broken filesystem itself (i.e., non-destructively).
+There is another tool, named btrfs-restore, that can be used to recover files from an unmountable file system, without modifying the broken file system itself (i.e., non-destructively).

 In normal use, Btrfs is mostly self-healing and can recover from broken root trees at mount time, thanks to making periodic data flushes to permanent storage, by default every 30 seconds.
-Thus, isolated errors will cause a maximum of 30 seconds of filesystem changes to be lost at the next mount.
+Thus, isolated errors will cause a maximum of 30 seconds of file-system changes to be lost at the next mount.
 This period can be changed by specifying a desired value (in seconds) with the commit mount option.

 Design

 Ohad Rodeh's original proposal at USENIX 2007 noted that B+ trees, which are widely used as on-disk data structures for databases, could not efficiently allow copy-on-write-based snapshots because its leaf nodes were linked together: if a leaf was copied on write, its siblings and parents would have to be as well, as would their siblings and parents and so on until the entire tree was copied.
 He suggested instead a modified B-tree (which has no leaf linkage), with a refcount associated to each tree node but stored in an ad hoc free map structure and certain relaxations to the tree's balancing algorithms to make them copy-on-write friendly.
 The result would be a data structure suitable for a high-performance object store that could perform copy-on-write snapshots, while maintaining good concurrency.

-At Oracle later that year, Chris Mason began work on a snapshot-capable file system that would use this data structure almost exclusively—not just for metadata and file data, but also recursively to track space allocation of the trees themselves.
+At Oracle later that year, Mason began work on a snapshot-capable file system that would use this data structure almost exclusively—not just for metadata and file data, but also recursively to track space allocation of the trees themselves.
 This allowed all traversal and modifications to be funneled through a single code path, against which features such as copy on write, checksumming and mirroring needed to be implemented only once to benefit the entire file system.

 Btrfs is structured as several layers of such trees, all using the same B-tree implementation.
 The trees store generic items sorted by a 136-bit key.
 The most significant 64 bits of the key are a unique object id.
 The middle eight bits are an item type field: its use is hardwired into code as an item filter in tree lookups.
 Objects can have multiple items of multiple types.
 The remaining (least significant) 64 bits are used in type-specific ways.
 Therefore, items for the same object end up adjacent to each other in the tree, grouped by type.
 By choosing certain key values, objects can further put items of the same type in a particular order.

 Interior tree nodes are simply flat lists of key-pointer pairs, where the pointer is the logical block number of a child node.
 Leaf nodes contain item keys packed into the front of the node and item data packed into the end, with the two growing toward each other as the leaf fills up.